aswin567/sample-table/README.md

 ## Build

-Run `npm build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `npm run prodBuild` for a production build, this will internal run unit test and also lint check up.

 ## Running unit tests